greghulette/Wireless_Communication_Board-WCB/Readme.md

     #S(x)(yyyy) - Allows you to change the baud rate of a serial port.
 Persists after reboot.
         x: 1-5 : Serial port 1-5
         yyyy: any valid baud rate that the IDE can be set at.
+            y: if you use only a single digit of a 0 or 1, you can disable or enable broadcast for a specific port.
-    #SC   - Clears all stored baud rates.
-Will revert to the rates defined in the sketch.
+    #SC   - Clears all stored baud rates and broadcast preferences.
+Will revert to the values defined in the sketch preferences.

     #E(xxxx)  - Allows you to change the ESP-NOW password
     #ECLEAR   - Clears the stored ESP-NOW password and reverts to the password defined in the sketch